Daxo32/Daxo32/README.md

-- :telescope: I'm currently studying Iot & BigData in UNIUD 💻;
+- :telescope: I'm a Web Dev 💻;
 - :hourglass_flowing_sand: Self Learning ML and DL
 - 💬 I love connecting with different people so if you want any help, I'll be happy to meet you more! :)
 - 📫 How to reach me: canci.davide@gmail.com